 From Armeni to the biggest part of forest-route - and field tracks through the village Selli (at the chapel Agia Fotini, where the route bends to Rethymno), Charkia and Kamvoussion to Arkadi (29 km - 9 to 10 hours).
 Motels, lodging in the monastery.

 From Arkadi through the villages Elefterna (Rooms, Motels), Kato Tripodio (lodging), Margariti (Rooms - Motels), Orthes (Motels), Kalantare, Kalamas, Passaline, Choumeri, Dafnedes, Episkopi, Garazo (32 km - 11 to 12 hours).
 Motels, shops.

-From Garazo to Anogia through Moni Diakouriou (Diakouriou monastery), Zoniana, asphalted route to Anogia (16 km - 5 hours).
-Motels, lodging, Rooms.
+From Garazo to Anogia through Moni Diakouriou (Diakouriou monastery), Zoniana, an asphalted route to Anogia (16 km - 5 hours).
+Motels, Lodging, Rooms.

-From Anogia to Zomithos (11 km) and afterwards to Nida plateau (11 km), altogether 6 hours.
-The uniform long-distance-footpath E4GR here extends from the Nida plateau till the east coast.
+From Anogia to Zomithos (11 km) and afterward to Nida plateau (11 km), altogether 6 hours.
+The uniform long-distance-footpath E4GR here extends from the Nida plateau to the east coast.
 Despite its consistency, there are two branches at the start, from the village Kamares, where a grotto is situated, to the border.